List of revived languages: Manx

 Manx is a language spoken in the Isle of Man, which is in the Irish Sea, between Scotland, England, Ireland and Wales.
 Manx ceased to function as a community language during the first quarter of the 20th century, but was revived by enthusiasts at a time when there were still a number of native speakers alive.
 Although at one point no native speakers of the language were alive and it may have been officially classified as "dead" in 1975, the revival appears to have gained strength in recent years.
 There is a regular programme in Manx on Manx Radio.
+The grammar, spelling and pronunciation reference book on the Manx Gaelic language, Practical Manx by Jennifer Kewley Draskau was published in 2008.
 As of 2012 there were sixty-nine pupils undergoing their education through the medium of Manx at the Bunscoill Ghaelgagh.